LionelBeato/capybaras/week-1/day-2/OVERVIEW.md

 2. Select the 64-bit option and wait for the download to finish.
 3. Launch the executable and navigate through the default options.

-### Github Lab

-1. Go to https://try.github.io/ for resources and training.
-2. Complete the first four excercises in https://learngitbranching.js.org/.
-3. Screenshot your progress and upload it to TiTuS.

 ### HTML Review

 1. Complete sections 1-16 of this [html assignment](https://www.codecademy.com/courses/learn-html/lessons/intro-to-html/exercises/structure-html).
 2. Screenshot your progress and upload it to TiTuS.

 ## Homework

+### Git Branching

+1. Go to https://try.github.io/ for resources and training.
+2. Complete the first four excercises in https://learngitbranching.js.org/.
+3. Screenshot your progress and upload it to TiTuS.
+Complete the first four sections.

 ## Quote of the Day